-An Accelerated Story to Remember
+An accelerated story to remember

 The 2017 edition of Telenor Accelerate offers a one-of-a-kind opportunity to the best few selected applicants.
-The story of one of last yearʼs mentored startups, eSports Horizon suggests that, indeed, they have every reason to look forward to it.
+The story of one of last yearʼs mentored startups, eSports Horizon, suggests that they have every reason to look forward to it.

 Telenor launched the first-ever corporate acceleration program in Hungary in 2016, with five startups selected out of 143 to enjoy intensive mentoring.
 This year, 110 signed up for three available spots, and whoever nails one of them should certainly be inspired by last year’s success stories.